rupeshdabbir/test/README.md

 ## Tests:
-- Each component has their own dummy tests written.
+- Each component has their own tests written.
+(I've added some mocks as part of internal that I generally use for my personal projects).
 - I've been experimenting with Enzyme for testing React components and their outputs.
 - There are few tests that I can improve but due to time constraint, I was able to only accomplish so much!